10 Whimsical Ear Cuffs We Cannot Help But Love

 You can elect to pull the chain through your piercings to any preferred length.
 Use a butterfly back to leave the chain loop at its longest and still secure the piece.
 As another option, pull the chain gently through and leave a long tail behind your ear.
 This will add motion and intrigue.

 The chevron band sports a handful of white crystal which really bumps this cuff up to the next level.
 This is sold as a single as opposed to the pairs of our previous picks.
 Pair this piece with a single earing in the other ear.
 We recommend a nice, chunky stud.
 A triangle or pyramid-shaped stud would look most cunning.
-It would really complement the angles of the chevron.
+It would really compliment the angles of the chevron.

 Avoid heavy chandelier or dangling earrings as a match.
 With the subtle finesse of the chevron banded chain, we feel a heavy, low hanging match would end up feeling a bit lopsided.